Harris Faulkner: Career

-Faulkner anchored her first solo network newscast Fox Report Weekend from 2011-2017.
-In addition to Midterm Election coverage 2018, Faulkner has substitute-anchored for Shepard Smith Shepard Smith Reporting and for Martha MacCallum The Story.
-She also made frequent guest appearances on the night satire show Red Eye with Greg Gutfeld, prior to the departure of Gutfeld from that show.
+Faulkner anchored her first solo network newscast, Fox Report Weekend, from 2011 to 2017.
+In addition to Midterm Election coverage 2018, Faulkner has substitute-anchored for Shepard Smith on Shepard Smith Reporting and for Martha MacCallum on The Story.
+She also made frequent guest appearances on the late-night satire show Red Eye with Greg Gutfeld, before the departure of Gutfeld from that show.
+She now makes appearances on his week-night show Gutfeld! and serves as an occasional substitute co-host of The Five.

 In April 2014, Faulkner began working as one of the co-hosts on the daytime Fox News show Outnumbered.
 In 2017, she became the anchor of Outnumbered Overtime, which has more of a hard news format rather than a discussion format.
-In early 2021, she started her new show called The Faulkner Focus.
+In early 2021, she launched her new show, The Faulkner Focus.

+In June 2023, Faulkner served as a guest host of Fox News Tonight following the firing of Tucker Carlson.
+On that show she proclaimed that religion was under attack, "Women and children are being redesigned by some sort of mad leftist science experiment," and that her pronouns were "U.S.A."

+In 2025, Faulkner was announced as the host of Fox's America’s Most Wanted: Missing Persons, a three-week series spinoff of America's Most Wanted.

-Honors and awards
+Awards and honors

-While at ABC's Minneapolis affiliate KSTP, Faulkner received four regional Emmy Awards, including Best Anchor three years in a row (2002, 2003, and 2004) and for anchoring a news special, "Eyewitness to War".
+While at ABC's St. Paul affiliate KSTP, Faulkner received four regional Emmy Awards, including Best Anchor three years in a row (2002, 2003, and 2004) and for anchoring a news special, "Eyewitness to War".
 In 1998, she was awarded the Amelia Earhart Pioneering Lifetime Achievement Award for her humanitarian efforts.
 In 2021, she was honored by Variety's 2021 New York Women's Impact Report for her 2020 interview with then-president Donald Trump after the murder of George Floyd.